outdreamer/build-a-cure/docs/example_output/test_cases.md

       - flax, milk thistle, onion, nettle, turmeric, sunflower
     - avoid with kidney disease:
       - astragalus, goldenrod, horsetail, java, nettle, oregon grape, parsley, uva ursi, yohimbe, juniper
-	- causes of kidney stones:
-	  - Dairy products are high on calcium and studies have shown that too much dairy consumption leads to increased excretion of calcium with urine.
-This is known to cause kidney stones
-	  - too much calcium can lead to hyperparathyroidism
-	  - calcium supplements, oxalates, cystine, salt and animal protein, high doses of vitamin D

 - kidney function support